yauh/meteor-with-style/Readme.md

 * perform linting on Meteor (JavaScript) code
 * utilize js-beautify to format code according to style requirements

-You can find the associated slides [on slideshare](http://de.slideshare.net/stephanhochhaus/writing-meteor-code-with-style).
+You can find the associated slides [on slideshare](http://de.slideshare.net/stephanhochhaus/writing-meteor-code-with-style) and [an associated post on my blog](https://www.yauh.de/writing-clean-javascript-code-with-eslint-and-js-beautify/).
 Also this repository contains a sample Meteor application so you can get started with some style experiments on your own.

 ## Why worry about style?